ibm-cloud-docs/bare-metal/baremetal-provision.md

  A series of emails are sent to your administrator: acknowledgment of the provisioning order, provisioning order approval and processing, and provisioning complete.
 The provisioning complete email includes a link to your *Device Details* page after you login to {{site.data.keyword.cloud_notm}}.
 You can also log directly in to the {{site.data.keyword.slportal}}.

- ## Advanced server configuration options
+ ## Additional server configuration options

- In addition to selecting your server, you have other options that you can add to the server.
-The following table describes the options available to you.
+ {: #addl-server-options}

+ You have additional options available to you when you're provisioning your bare metal server, for example public bandwidth, uplink port speeds, public secondary IP addresses, and more.
+Table 1 describes your additional options.

  | **Field** | **Description** |
  |-------------------|---------------|
  |Server security|Such as Trusted Execution Technology (Intel TXT)|||